chinchalinchin/ontology/docs/DEFINITIONS.md

 6. **View**: The GUI widget on which the game screen gets painted.
 The game world gets cropped to the widget based on the position of the player and the view dimensions.

+7 .**Ontology**: The bundle of configuration, asset files and state definitions (and scripts, see [Scripting](./SCRIPTING.md) for more information) taken together is called an _ontology_.
+It completely determines how the game engine behaves on every iteration of the loop (i.e., poll, update and render).
 ### Notes

 - Each in-game object builds up complexity in sequence by introducing another dimension of operation.